 David Gordon's music studio in historic Jacksonville, Oregon overlooks the route of the Oregon Trail and the Overland Stage from Portland to Sacramento.
 That view inspired David to create a popular southern Oregon concert series: "Pioneer History in Story and Song."

-In the past four seasons David has presented 34 sold-out performances featuring nearly 100 vintage songs, interwoven with fascinating history and anecdotes.
+Since January, 2016, David has presented 38 sold-out performances featuring more than 120 vintage songs, interwoven with fascinating history and anecdotes.

 All the songs in the series were popular in America during the 19th Century, the era encompassing the Oregon Trail, the Gold Rush, the Civil War years, the settlement of the Western Frontier, and the rise of the professional musician and song writer.
 For details of the entire series song list, follow the links below.